Kathleen S. Anderson

 In 1973 Kathleen was a founding trustee of the Plymouth County Wildlands Trust (now the Wildlands Trust of Southeastern Massachusetts) and held the office of president until 1980.
 She also served on the Massachusetts Natural Heritage and Endangered Species Advisory Committee for 25 years, and currently chairs this committee.
 Among various other responsibilities, Kathleen has served on the Board of Directors of the Massachusetts Audubon Society since 1984, as well as tenures on the board of the Hawk Mountain Sanctuary, the New England Wildflower Society, the North American Loon Fund, and the American Birding Association.
 From 1977 to 1985 she was listed in Who's Who of American Women.

-In 1974 Kathleen was the first woman ever elected to membership in the Nuttall Ornithological Club, and to date she is the only female to have ever served as President (1988 - 1989).
+In 1974 Kathleen was the first woman ever elected to membership in the Nuttall Ornithological Club and the first female serve as President (1988 - 1989).
 During her years as a Club member she has variously served on the Club's Council, along with holding the offices of Secretary and Vice-president.
 Most recently she represented the Club in Washington as a representative to the American Bird Conservancy.